Karahan Tepe

 Karahan Tepe is a Pre-Pottery Neolithic archaeological site in Şanlıurfa, Turkey.
-The site is in the same geographical region as Göbekli Tepe and archaeologists have also uncovered T-shaped stelae there and believe that the sites are related.
-Additionally, the site may be the earliest known human village, predating the construction of Göbekli Tepe by several centuries, dating to between 10,000 and 9500 BCE.
+The site is in the same geographical region as Göbekli Tepe, and archaeologists have also uncovered T-shaped stelae there and believe that the sites are related.
+Additionally, the site may be the earliest known human village, predating the construction of Göbekli Tepe by several centuries, dating to between 10,000 and 9500 BC.

-The site is located near Yağmurlu and roughly 46 kilometers east of Göbekli Tepe, which is often called its sister site.
-It was discovered in 1997 by Bahattin Celik (University of Harran).
-It is part of the Göbekli tepe Culture and Karahan tepe Excavations project.
+The site, discovered in 1997 by Bahattin Celik (Harran University), is located near Yağmurlu and roughly 46 kilometers east of Göbekli Tepe, which is often called its sister site.
+It is part of the Göbekli Tepe Culture and Karahan Tepe Excavations project.
 The area is known as “Keçilitepe” by local people.
-It is part of a group of about 12 similar sites now being investigated, known as "Taş Tepeler".
-Research is being made to better understand the organization of the workforce and the degree and nature of the specialization involved in the construction of these monuments.
+It is part of a group of about 12 similar sites being investigated, known as "Taş Tepeler".
+Research is being done to better understand the organization of the workforce and the degree and nature of the specialization involved in the construction of these monuments.